solliancenet/microsoft-postgresql-developer-guide/04_EndToEndDev/samples/04-01-PostgreSQL-Developer-Features/README.md

     order by writes desc;
     ```

 9. Review the backendtype of `client_backend`, object of `relation`, context of `normal` and the `extends` column value.
 Because you were adding data to an existing table, you are performing `extends` operations.

 Some common uses for this data include:

 - Review if high evictions are occurring.
 If so, shared buffers should be increased.
 - Large number of fsyncs by client backends could indicate misconfiguration of the shared buffers and/or the checkpointer.

 ## Exercise 5: Logical Replication

 ### Task 1 : Setup Publication

-1. You will need to assign the `REPLICATION` permission in order to setup replication.
+1. You will need to assign the `REPLICATION` permission in order to set up replication.
 Run the following on the **PREFIX-pg-flex-REGION-16** server:

     ```sql
     ALTER ROLE s2admin WITH REPLICATION;